c-zhou/polyGembler/README.md

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar evaluator -i ${haps_out_dir} -p ${true_phased_genotype_file} -ex ${experiment_id}

 This is an auxiliary program independent from pseudomolecule construction.
-It is provided in order to evaluate the phasing accuracy of program `haplotyper`.
+It is provided in order to evaluate the phasing accuracy of program *haplotyper*.
 It calculates the correct phasing rate which is defined as the proportion of the correctly phased loci with respect to the true haplotypes.
-The true haplotypes are provided with a VCF file (-p) containing phased genotypes.
+The true haplotypes are provided with a VCF file (-p option) containing phased genotypes.

 ## More parameter options for *polyGembler* programs
 #### Twelve programs included in polyGembler